-We have audited Northeastern State University's (the "University"), a department of the Regional University System of Oklahoma ("RUSO"), which is a component unit of the State of Oklahoma, compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the University's major federal programs for the year ended June 30, 2018.
+We have audited Northeastern State University's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have direct and material effect on each of the University's major federal programs for the year ended June 30, 2019.
 The University's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.